solyarisoftware/ChatScript.vim/README.md

 Plug 'https://github.com/solyaris/ChatScript.vim'
 ```

+## Changes
+- in v.2. regex are a bit better.
+- I experimented direct assignement of colors.

 ## Todo & Contributions
-I'm not a vimL expert and neither a vim regex nerd.
-This is my first try, very draft and possibly erroneous.
+I'm not a vimL expert and neither a (vim) regex nerd.

 - [x] basic coloring, differentiate: functions, topics, rules, patterns, literals sentences.
-- [x] using different colore for different kind of variables types.
+- [x] using different colors for different kind of variables types.
 - [ ] use _regions_ for a better contextual syntax highlight.

-Any suggestion/pull request welcome.
+Any suggestion/pull request welcome!
 Please feel free to contact me via mail for any point.

 ## Licence